zandersantos/PythonTroubleshootingEventHandleIntro/README.md

 On line 70, changed it so that the total transaction amount would subtract a withdrawal transaction instead of adding it to the total

+## Code Modification:
+Troubleshooting Modifications made were:

+Changed the decimal placements shown to 2 when the customer balance and the average transaction amounts are shown.
+U